- Elemental Analysis

 Atomic fluorescence spectroscopy is a technique used in biochemical, medical and chemical applications that require very high sensitivity as well as precision and accuracy.
-An atomic fluorescence spectrometer is capable of measuring samples containing both hydride-forming elements (such as: Arsenic (As), Cadmium (Cd), Zinc (Zn), Bismuth (Bi), Selenium (Se), Tellurium (Te), Antimony (Sb), Tin (Sn), Germanium (Ge), and Lead (Pb)) as well as Mercury (Hg) at a parts per trillion (ppt) level using the unique vapour hydride generator.
-The high sensitivity and reliability of Aurora’s series of LUMINA 3300 Atomic Fluorescence Spectrometer is ideal for elemental analysis in a variety of research sectors.
+An atomic fluorescence spectrometer is capable of measuring samples containing both hydride-forming elements and Mercury at a parts per trillion (ppt) level using the unique vapour hydride generator.
+The high sensitivity and reliability of Aurora’s series of Atomic Fluorescence Spectrometers is ideal for elemental analysis in a variety of research sectors.

 The technique behind atomic fluorescence spectroscopy is similar to atomic absorption spectrometry in that a sample absorbs light at a particular wavelength to promote its electrons from its ground electronic state into an excited state.
-From this excited electronic state, the electron drops down to a lower electronic state into one of several vibrational levels, emitting a photon in the process, with one of several frequencies.
+From this excited electronic state, the electron drops down to a lower electronic state emitting a photon with a specific wavelength in the process.
 By measuring the intensity of the emitted light at particular frequencies, it is possible to determine the concentration of the element being measured.
-The technique behind the instrument has a great impact on many applications, especially those concerned with analysis of metals in biological samples, agricultural samples, water, and industrial oils.

 - Petrochemical industries

 - Pharmaceutical industries

 - Environmental monitoring